angeleah/lua_tic_tac_toe/README.md

 ###Setting up Lua-
 These instructions will be for setting up on a mac.
 They are taken from [lua.org](http://www.lua.org/manual/5.2/readme.html) If you would like to use Windows, you can follow the instructions [here](http://www.lua.org/manual/5.2/readme.html)
+- You can use homebrew to install Lua...
+OR
 1. Download Lua [here](http://www.lua.org/versions.html#5.2)
 2. Open a terminal window and move to the top-level directory, which is named lua-5.2.2.
 The Makefile there controls both the build process and the installation process.
 3. Type "make macosx".
 The compilation takes only a few moments and produces three files in the src directory: lua (the interpreter), luac (the compiler), and liblua.a (the library).
 To check that Lua has been built correctly, do "make test" after building Lua.
 This will run the interpreter and print its version string.
 It should be 5.2.2
 4. Type "make install"

 ###Get Luarocks-
+- You can use homebrew to install Luarocks...
+OR
 1. [Download](http://luarocks.org/en/Release_history) and unpack the LuaRocks tarball.
 Use luarocks-2.1.0-rc2.tar.gz 15-Jul-2013 15:20  91K.
 2.  cd to the luarocks-0.1/ in the location that it is at and type "./configure"
 3. Type "make"